Top Festivals in September and October 2018 India

 It is observed all over India in between August and September, which is also known as the month of Bhadra to honor Lord Ganesha, the elephant headed God of the Hindus.

 Lord Ganesha is believed to be the remover of obstacles.
 He is also considered as the god of wisdom and beginnings.

 This festival is also known as Vinayaka Chaturthi lasts for 10 days.
 It gets over on Anant Chaturdashi or the 14th day of waxing moon period.

-Ganesh Chaturthi in the year 2015 will be begin on 25th August and Ends on 5th September.
+Ganesh Chaturthi in this year will be begin on 13th September and Ends on 23rd September 2018.